 - The Smart Guy: Saiji's skills in handling corpses and analyzing the state of the body become very useful during the second trial.

-- Spared by the Adaptation: He is the first victim in Miwashiba's version, but he manages to live past the first Chapter in the unofficial dub.
+- Spared by the Adaptation: He is the first victim in Miwashiba's version, but he manages to live until Chapter Three in the unofficial dub.

 - You Gotta Have Blue Hair: It's a grayish shade of blue.

 Ultimate Mystery Novelist / Hitman

 A mature and kind man who has been in the public eye for quite sometime.
 He has a large following of fans due to his looks.
 He acts like a stereotypical gentleman and is courteous towards those who offer him the same respect.

 In the original version, it's all a front.
 His real name is Zen Katagiri who is actually the Ultimate Hitman.
 He joined the killing game because he was hired by the government to assassinate Ayumu in order to end his destructive bad luck.